 Shepton Mallet is a good-sized town southeast of Ebbor Gorge Nature Reserve.
 It has ancient and medieval sites that are well-preserved, easy hiking trials, with a backdrop of gorgeous rolling hills.
 The town centre can be a busy place, but in any direction, you can find parks and green space.
 The attractive Wells Cathedral is only a 13-minute drive northwest of Shepton Mallet, in Wells, the second smallest city in England and one of only two cities in Somerset (the other one is Bath).

 With a population of over 10,000, Shepton Mallet has plenty of options when it comes to grocery stores and cafes.
 During your visit, check out the War Memorial, Market Cross, Charlton Viaduct, and Shepton Mallet Museum.
+And if you like all things scary, you could check out the ghost tour at Shepton Mallet Prison – grab your tickets through LoveToVisit, here.
 During summer, there is an exciting mid-summer festival for an agricultural society which you must not miss.

 8. Street in Somerset